IBM-Cloud/terraform-provider-ibm/website/docs/r/backup_recovery_protection_group.html.markdown

 			* `key` - (Computed, String) The key of the label, used to identify the label.
 			* `value` - (Computed, String) The value associated with the label key.
 		* `objects` - (Optional, List) Array of objects that are to be included.
+		* `selected_resources` - (Optional, List) Array of Object which has group, version, kind, etc. as its fields to identify a resource type and a resource list which is essentially the list of instances of that resource type.
+		Nested schema for **selected_resources**:
+			* `api_group` - (Optional, String) API group name of the resource (excluding the version).
+(Eg. apps, kubevirt.io).
+			* `is_cluster_scoped` - (Optional, Boolean) Boolean indicating whether the resource is cluster scoped or not.
+This field is ignored for resource selection during recovery.
+			* `kind` - (Optional, String) The kind of the resource type.
+(Eg. VirtualMachine).
+			* `name` - (Optional, String) The name of the resource.
+This field is ignored for resource selection during recovery.
+			* `resource_list` - (Optional, List) Array of the instances of the resource with group, version and kind mentioned above.
+			Nested schema for **resource_list**:
+				* `entity_id` - (Optional, Integer) The id of the specific entity to be backed up or restored.
+				* `name` - (Optional, String) The name of the specific entity/resource to be backed up or restored.
+			* `version` - (Optional, String) The version under the API group for the resource.
+This field is ignored for resource selection during recovery.
 	* `label_ids` - (Optional, List) Array of array of label IDs that specify labels to protect.
 Optionally specify a list of labels to protect by listing protection source ids of labels in this two dimensional array.
 Using this two dimensional array of label IDs, the cluster generates a list of namespaces to protect, which are derived from intersections of the inner arrays and union of the outer array.
 	* `leverage_csi_snapshot` - (Optional, Boolean) Specifies if CSI snapshots should be used for backup of namespaces.
 	* `non_snapshot_backup` - (Optional, Boolean) Specifies if snapshot backup fails, non-snapshot backup will be proceeded.
 	* `objects` - (Optional, List) Specifies the objects included in the Protection Group.
 	Nested schema for **objects**:
 		* `backup_only_pvc` - (Optional, Boolean) Specifies whether to backup pvc and related resources only.
+		* `exclude_params` - (Optional, List) Specifies the parameters to in/exclude objects (e.g.: volumes).
+An object satisfying any of these criteria will be included by this filter.
+		Nested schema for **exclude_params**:
+			* `label_combination_method` - (Optional, String) Whether to include all the labels or any of them while performing inclusion/exclusion of objects.
+			  * Constraints: Allowable values are: `AND`, `OR`.
+			* `label_vector` - (Optional, List) Array of Object to represent Label that Specify Objects (e.g.: Persistent Volumes and Persistent Volume Claims) to Include or Exclude.It will be a two-dimensional array, where each inner array will consist of a key and value representing labels.
+Using this two dimensional array of Labels, the Cluster generates a list of items to include in the filter, which are derived from intersections or the union of these labels, as decided by operation parameter.
+			Nested schema for **label_vector**:
+				* `key` - (Computed, String) The key of the label, used to identify the label.
+				* `value` - (Computed, String) The value associated with the label key.
+			* `objects` - (Optional, List) Array of objects that are to be included.
+			* `selected_resources` - (Optional, List) Array of Object which has group, version, kind, etc. as its fields to identify a resource type and a resource list which is essentially the list of instances of that resource type.
+			Nested schema for **selected_resources**:
+				* `api_group` - (Optional, String) API group name of the resource (excluding the version).
+(Eg. apps, kubevirt.io).
+				* `is_cluster_scoped` - (Optional, Boolean) Boolean indicating whether the resource is cluster scoped or not.
+This field is ignored for resource selection during recovery.
+				* `kind` - (Optional, String) The kind of the resource type.
+(Eg. VirtualMachine).
+				* `name` - (Optional, String) The name of the resource.
+This field is ignored for resource selection during recovery.
+				* `resource_list` - (Optional, List) Array of the instances of the resource with group, version and kind mentioned above.
+				Nested schema for **resource_list**:
+					* `entity_id` - (Optional, Integer) The id of the specific entity to be backed up or restored.
+					* `name` - (Optional, String) The name of the specific entity/resource to be backed up or restored.
+				* `version` - (Optional, String) The version under the API group for the resource.
+This field is ignored for resource selection during recovery.
 		* `exclude_pvcs` - (Optional, List) Specifies a list of pvcs to exclude from being protected.
 This is only applicable to kubernetes.
 		Nested schema for **exclude_pvcs**:
 			* `id` - (Computed, Integer) Specifies the id of the pvc.
 			* `name` - (Computed, String) Name of the pvc.
 		* `excluded_resources` - (Optional, List) Specifies the resources to exclude during backup.
+		* `fail_backup_on_hook_failure` - (Optional, Boolean) If true, fail backups when quiesce hook executions fail.
 		* `id` - (Required, Integer) Specifies the id of the object.
+		* `include_params` - (Optional, List) Specifies the parameters to in/exclude objects (e.g.: volumes).
+An object satisfying any of these criteria will be included by this filter.
+		Nested schema for **include_params**:
+			* `label_combination_method` - (Optional, String) Whether to include all the labels or any of them while performing inclusion/exclusion of objects.
+			  * Constraints: Allowable values are: `AND`, `OR`.
+			* `label_vector` - (Optional, List) Array of Object to represent Label that Specify Objects (e.g.: Persistent Volumes and Persistent Volume Claims) to Include or Exclude.It will be a two-dimensional array, where each inner array will consist of a key and value representing labels.
+Using this two dimensional array of Labels, the Cluster generates a list of items to include in the filter, which are derived from intersections or the union of these labels, as decided by operation parameter.
+			Nested schema for **label_vector**:
+				* `key` - (Computed, String) The key of the label, used to identify the label.
+				* `value` - (Computed, String) The value associated with the label key.
+			* `objects` - (Optional, List) Array of objects that are to be included.
+			* `selected_resources` - (Optional, List) Array of Object which has group, version, kind, etc. as its fields to identify a resource type and a resource list which is essentially the list of instances of that resource type.
+			Nested schema for **selected_resources**:
+				* `api_group` - (Optional, String) API group name of the resource (excluding the version).
+(Eg. apps, kubevirt.io).
+				* `is_cluster_scoped` - (Optional, Boolean) Boolean indicating whether the resource is cluster scoped or not.
+This field is ignored for resource selection during recovery.
+				* `kind` - (Optional, String) The kind of the resource type.
+(Eg. VirtualMachine).
+				* `name` - (Optional, String) The name of the resource.
+This field is ignored for resource selection during recovery.
+				* `resource_list` - (Optional, List) Array of the instances of the resource with group, version and kind mentioned above.
+				Nested schema for **resource_list**:
+					* `entity_id` - (Optional, Integer) The id of the specific entity to be backed up or restored.
+					* `name` - (Optional, String) The name of the specific entity/resource to be backed up or restored.
+				* `version` - (Optional, String) The version under the API group for the resource.
+This field is ignored for resource selection during recovery.
 		* `include_pvcs` - (Optional, List) Specifies a list of Pvcs to include in the protection.
 This is only applicable to kubernetes.
 		Nested schema for **include_pvcs**:
 			* `id` - (Computed, Integer) Specifies the id of the pvc.